 The NEL also requires the Commission to have regard to any MCE statements of policy principles in applying the Rule making test.
-The Commission notes that currently, there are no relevant MCE statements of policy principles for this proposal.
+The Commission notes that currently, there are no relevant MCE statements of policy principles relating to this proposal.